nerolation/Ethereum-ticket-system/blogpost.md

 # Fee Ticketing - A Backstage Pass to Ethereum Blocks

 **TL;DR - Users buy "tickets" from searchers/builders that, when redeemed, pay for inclusion.
 Such tickets can be used to interact with the chain using EOAs that aren't funded with ETH.
-This, while maintaining privacy, so that not even the searcher knows who has bought the redeemed ticket.**
+This, while maintaining privacy, so that not even the builder knows who has bought the redeemed ticket.**

 ## Today's landscape